We’ve all heard the adage “an ounce of prevention is worth a pound of cure.”

 “Often at the first visit the patient is worried about both meeting a new provider and telling the story of their medical care to date.
 So, I start with what care is most important to them.
 I typically have them return in one to three months for follow-up, and to go over other concerns.

-“At that time, I broach other screening options that are important, but were not a priority to them at the initial visit,” she explained.
+“At that time, I broach other screening options that are important, but were not a priority to them at the initial visit,” she said.

-Preventive care is important for everyone, no matter the age.
+Preventive care is important for everyone, no matter their age.

 “Preventive care is important to help prevent disease, catch at an early stage, or stop progression.
 This can help patients age with more strength and vigor.”